luckys-lnz/BitNest/README.md

 # BitNest

-A modern, interactive portfolio website built with Next.js, featuring 3D visualizations and dynamic components.
-This portfolio showcases my expertise in modern web development, 3D graphics, and interactive user experiences.
+A modern, interactive portfolio website built with Next.js, featuring 3d visualisations and dynamic components.
+This portfolio showcases my expertise in modern web development, 3d graphics, and interactive user experiences.

 ## About

 Archi-Tech is a personal portfolio project that demonstrates advanced web development techniques and creative design.
 The project combines cutting-edge technologies to create an immersive and engaging user experience, highlighting my skills in:

 - Full-stack web development
-- 3D graphics and visualization
+- 3d graphics and visualisation
 - Interactive UI/UX design
 - Modern web technologies
-- Performance optimization
+- Performance optimisation

 ## Features